UNEDLabs/moodle-atto_ejsapp/README.md

 # moodle-atto_ejsapp
-A buton for the Atto editor in Moodle to add EjsS applications
+A button plugin for the Atto editor in Moodle to add EjsS applications